 Creative communities funding

-The Creative Communities Scheme (CCS) provides funding for local community projects that encourage and increase arts participation.
-Under the scheme, "arts" is defined as 'all forms of creative and interpretative expression'.
+The Creative Communities Scheme provides funding for local community projects that encourage arts participation.
+Under the scheme, "arts" includes 'all forms of creative and interpretative expression'.

 Application form and funding dates

-Funding applications close the last Friday of February and July.
+Funding applications close on the last Friday of February and August.

 To be successful you must show how your proposed project meets one or more of the following criteria:-